alopezag/runmap/README.md

 Here is an example image from data provided in file `example.csv`:
 ![Run in New York](./example.png)

-Note that the distance information is accurately calculated with the ellipsoidal formula by Thaddeus Vincenty (Earth is not a ball, after all) and includes a correction which takes altitude differences into account (I run close to the Alps, altitude differences can be several hundreds of meters during one run).
+Note that the distance information is accurately calculated with the ellipsoidal formula by **Thaddeus Vincenty** (the Earth is not a ball, after all) and includes a correction which takes altitude differences into account (I run close to the Alps, altitude differences can be several hundreds of meters during one run).

 For pace, the individual data points are **way** too noisy.
 So, the pace is calculated separately for every 100 m trek, which seems to give reasonably trustworthy values.

+The original inspiration for this code came from **Mollie Taylor**'s [blog][MT].

 ## Required R packages